 Orange, ginger, and pineapple

-These add a lot of sweetness to water taste.
-Ginger is a high energy booster that helps the body properly assimilate nutrients.
+These add a lot of sweetness to the water taste.
+Ginger is a high-energy booster that helps the body properly assimilate nutrients.
 It adds a peppery and slightly sweet taste to water.

 Orange, ginger, and pineapple water:

-- Peel off the skin of the pineapple, and cut into cubes.
+- Peel off the skin of the pineapple, and cut it into cubes.

 - Put the ginger, orange, and pineapple into a container

 - Add water and chill for an hour or more.

 Watermelon helps keep the body hydrated and contains nutrients like Vitamin C that help prevent cell damage.
 It has a cucumber-like taste when infused with drinking water.

 Rosemary is a green herb that improves digestion, memory, and concentration.
 It also helps fight cancerous growths and contains carnosic acid, which helps fight brain cell damage.
 It has an extraordinary flavor and piney aroma.

 To make watermelon and rosemary water: